finbourne/lusid-sdk-java/sdk/docs/InstrumentEventsApi.md

 > ResourceListOfApplicableInstrumentEvent queryApplicableInstrumentEvents(asAt, limit, page, queryApplicableInstrumentEventsRequest)

-[EXPERIMENTAL] QueryApplicableInstrumentEvents: Returns a list of applicable instrument events based on the holdings of the portfolios and date range specified in the query.
+[EARLY ACCESS] QueryApplicableInstrumentEvents: Returns a list of applicable instrument events based on the holdings of the portfolios and date range specified in the query.

 Returns a list of applicable instrument events based on the holdings of the portfolios and date range specified in the query.